Home » French Horn Exercises [With Printable Music] » French Horn Boot Camp: Scales and Arpeggios

 While lots of students (me included) rolled their eyes at the 100th time they are told this, it really is true.

-For brass instruments in general and the French horn in particular, there are two frameworks that make getting around on the instrument and learning new music much easier: the harmonic series, and scales/arpeggios.
+For brass instruments in general and the French horn in particular, there are two frameworks that make getting around on the instrument and learning new music much easier: the harmonic series and scales/arpeggios.

 The harmonic series is how all brass instruments work.
 Since the horn plays higher in the harmonic series than other brass, it’s even more important to be familiar with it.
 You should know at least the 1-12 partials (note names and intonation tendencies) on all 14 different fingering combinations for a standard double horn.

-On the other hand, scales and arpeggios are how composers write music.
+On the other hand, scales and arpeggios are how (most) composers write music.
 This is drastically oversimplified, of course (and some composers definitely don’t use scales!), but having proficiency in all the major and minor scale forms and their arpeggios will do wonders for sight-reading and technique.

 Learn Your Scales